 Airborne aerosols impact climate directly though the interaction with incident solar light by scattering, generating a cooling effect, or by absorbing it and reemitting infrared radiation, having a heating effect.
-According to Haywood and Shine (1995), the effect of aerosols on the atmospheric radiation budget in the visible spectral range depends on the aerosol optical depth (AOD), the single-scattering albedo (SSA), and the backscattered fraction (BF).
-The radiative forcing efficiency (RFE) describes the resulting aerosol direct forcing per unit AOD (Andrews et al., 2011;Sheridan et al., 2012;Haywood and Shine, 1995) and is widely used to describing the radiative impact of a given aerosol type.
-As an aerosol intensive parameter the RFE value depends only on SSA and BF.
-As is stated in the latest IPCC report (Boucher et al., 2013), uncertainties in SSA and the vertical distribution of aerosol contribute significantly to the overall uncertainties in the direct aerosol radiative forcing, while AOD and aerosol size distribution are relatively well constrained.
+According to Haywood and Shine (1995), the effect of aerosols on the atmospheric radiation budget in the visible spectral range depends on the aerosol optical depth (AOD), the single-scattering albedo (SSA) and the backscattered fraction (BF).
+The radiative forcing efficiency (RFE) describes the resulting aerosol direct forcing per unit AOD (Andrews et al., 2011; Sheridan et al., 2012; Haywood and Shine, 1995) and is widely used to describe the radiative impact of a given aerosol type.
+As an aerosol-intensive parameter, the RFE value depends only on SSA and BF.
+As is stated in the latest Intergovernmental Panel on Climate Change (IPCC) report (Boucher et al., 2013), uncertainties in SSA and the vertical distribution of aerosol contribute significantly to the overall uncertainties in the direct aerosol radiative forcing, while AOD and aerosol size distribution are relatively well constrained.

-The measurement of SSA requires the simultaneous but independent observation of two parameters since, by definition, the SSA is the ratio of the scattering (σ{sp}) to the extinction (σ{ep}) coefficient (where extinction is the sum of the scattering and absorption (σ{ap}) coefficient-see Equation (1) and (2); the index p refers to the contribution of aerosol particles to overall light extinction, which has also a contribution by gas molecules, identified by the index g not shown in the equation).
+The measurement of SSA requires the simultaneous but independent observation of two parameters since, by definition, the SSA is the ratio of the scattering (σ{sp}) to the extinction (σ{ep}) coefficient (where extinction is the sum of the scattering and absorption (σ{ap}) coefficient - see Eqs.
+(1) and (2); the index p refers to the contribution of aerosol particles to overall light extinction, which also has a contribution by gas molecules, identified by the index g, which is not shown in the equation).

-$$\sigma{ep} = \sigma{ap} + \sigma{sp} \tag{1}$$
+$$\sigma{\rm ep} = \sigma{\rm ap} + \sigma{\rm sp} \tag{1}$$

-$$SSA = \frac{\sigma{sp}}{\sigma{ep}} \tag{2}$$
+$$SSA = \sigma{sp} / \sigma{ep} \tag{2}$$

-Measuring all three aerosol optical coefficients independently allows for the closure of optical properties and thus the determination of the relative uncertainties of the involved instruments.
+Measuring all three aerosol optical coefficients independently allows for the closure of optical properties and thus the determination of the relative uncertainties in the involved instruments.

-The aerosol optical parameters are typically measured in-situ by instruments such as integrating nephelometers (NEPH) for σ{sp} (Heintzenberg and Charlson, 1996); photoacoustic (see e.g., Lack et al. (2006); Arnott et al. (2006)) and filter-based methods such as the Particle-Soot Absorption Photometer (PSAP; Bond et al. (1999)), the Multi Angle Absorption Photometer (MAAP; Petzold and Schönlinner (2004)) and more recently the Tricolor Absorption Photometer (TAP/CLAP; Ogren et al. (2017)) for the absorption coefficient; and for σ{ep} , the cavity ring down (CRD) technology (Moosmüller et al., 2005) or, since 2007, the Cavity Attenuated Phase Shift Particle Extinction Monitor (CAPS PM{ex}) (Massoli et al., 2010).
-To determine the SSA using the optical closure approach involves separate instruments with different principles and uncertainties, leading to potential sources of significant errors and biases.
+The aerosol optical parameters are typically measured in situ by instruments such as integrating nephelometers (NEPHs) for σ{sp} (Heintzenberg and Charlson, 1996); photoacoustic (see e.g., Lack et al., 2006; Arnott et al., 2006) and filter-based methods such as the Particle Soot Absorption Photometer (PSAP; Bond et al., 1999), the Multi Angle Absorption Photometer (MAAP; Petzold and Schönlinner, 2004) and more recently the Tricolor Absorption Photometer (TAP/CLAP; Ogren et al., 2017) for the absorption coefficient; and for σ{ep} , cavity ring down (CRD) technology (Moosmüller et al., 2005) or, since 2007, the Cavity Attenuated Phase-Shift Particle Extinction Monitor (CAPS PM{ex}) (Massoli et al., 2010).
+Determining the SSA using the optical-closure approach involves separate instruments with different principles and uncertainties, leading to potential sources of significant errors and biases.